ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 This one got almost everyone by surprise.
 Sofia tested her benchmark program only to break almost all interpreters, and not for the reasons we expected.

 This is the code that they tried to run, which isn't that big, having almost 400 lines of code.
 You can take a look at it [here](https://gist.github.com/aripiprazole/d46c315d6923c64ad5082b6d221e83e8).
 Each `let` statement has a `next` node, which could point to another `let`, that has another `next`, and so on.
 In my case, Serde would just not parse that file.
-It complained about "maximum recursion depth" or something, so I had to change some configs and add some dependencies, then I got afraid my compiler would crash due to excessive recursion.
-I thought whey had like thousands and thousands of lines of code.
+It complained about "maximum recursion depth" or something, so I had to change some configs and add some dependencies, and then I got afraid my compiler would crash due to excessive recursion.
+I thought they had like thousands and thousands of lines of code.

-After changing some stuff (using lists of let expressions instead of a linked list of `let`), I fixed the issue, but lost a bit of performance, now the program runs in 2.3ms.
+After changing some stuff (using lists of let expressions instead of a linked list of `let`), I fixed the issue but lost a bit of performance, now the program runs in 2.3ms.
 I would only understand why a few days later, but at this time, I had to quickly submit a fix.

-At this point my interpreter was running fib(46) in around 220 seconds, while the winning submission from Raphael was running it in 140 seconds without memoization.
+At this point, my interpreter was running fib(46) in around 220 seconds, while the winning submission from Raphael was running it in 140 seconds without memoization.
 Ah yes, some people implemented memoization, to varying levels of success.
 Raphael did too, but this 140s number was acquired when his interpreter didn't have memoization.

 The next optimizations were done after the competition.

 ### Optimization 13: Undo optimization 3

-In Optimization 3, we did that weird varialble stack tracking that resembled, IMO, a column-based database.
-I decided to get rid of it, and simimlar to Optimization 12, compute exactly how much space the stack frame needs.
+In Optimization 3, we did that weird variable stack tracking that resembled, IMO, a column-based database.
+I decided to get rid of it, and similar to Optimization 12, compute exactly how much space the stack frame needs.
 I had the information available.
 Then I changed the Call frame to store a `Vec<Value>` inside it, like God intended.
 We got down to 2.0ms from 2.3ms, which is the fastest so far.
 But this revealed some subtle bugs that I had to fix, so it's also the fastest and most correct implementation at this point.

 The next 2 implementations were very easy and had massive effects.

 ### Optimization 14: Solving the pre-submission slowdown.

-What happened in the pre submission bugfix?
+What happened in the pre-submission bugfix?

 Well, `let` statements became vectors instead of linked lists from the AST format.
 Because of that, bodies of functions and if statements had lists of expressions that had to be run like this: